andjimbon/andjimbon.github.io/Optimal_portfolio.md

 ### Linear Programming with Scipy: Optimal Portfolio

 Using Scipy we quick resolve the optimiaztion problem by minimizing functions.
-We will be using the ‘SLSQP’ method in our “minimize” function (which stands for Sequential Least Squares Programming, and the “eq” argument means we are looking for our function to equate to zero, otherwise speaking, weights must sum to 1.
+We will be using the ‘SLSQP’ method in our “minimize” function (which stands for Sequential Least Squares Programming, and the “eq” argument means we are looking for our function to equate to zero, otherwise speaking, weights of portfolio must sum to 1 (no short positions).

 The “bounds” specify that each individual stock weight must be between 0 and 1.

 **Minimization variance portfolio function**

-To find the Minimum Variance Portfolio Composition we must to run this piece of code:
+To find the weights for Minimum Variance Portfolio we must to run this piece of code to minimize the objective function:

 ```python